Sicco Polenton

+He studied grammar and rhetoric at Padua under Giovanni Conversini and periodically with Vittorino da Feltre.
+In 1396, he began his career as a notary of the ruling Carrara family, and then sometime later became a public notary.
+He obtained Paduan citizenship sometime around 1402–1403.
+He became the chancellor of the Comune sometime between 1413 and 1424.

 In 1408 Sicco married Antonia Enselmini and thereafter his life was devoted mostly to literary endeavours.
-In 1413 he completed his first Latin work, the Argumenta super aliquot orationibus et invectivis Ciceronis.
+In 1413 he completed his first Latin work, the Argumenta super aliquot orationibus et invectivis Ciceronis ["Arguments on some speeches and invectives of Cicero"].
 In 1419 he published his most successful work, Catinia, a comedy in seven scenes.
 Thereafter he worked on his Scriptorum illustrium latinae linguae, the first history of the Latin language and its literature, which he had begun by 1425 but did not finish until 1437.
 He erroneously attributed a piece De puellis ("On girls"), perhaps De tribus puellis, to Ovid.

-In 1430 Sicco retired from public life.
+in 1430, he resigned from chancellorship, due to low salary.
+In 1431 he ceased to act as notary.
+After that, he devoted himself to literary pursuits, but still he held various public offices, including that of mayor in 1440-1441.
 He spent his final years writing various tracts expounding religious arguments and died in Padua in 1446 or 1447.
 He was buried in the church of San Leonardo, now disappeared.

+He understood that classical learning had gone to sleep for a thousand years, but the Muses were waking up again (Ullman, 1928, xv).